 Miss America has a 100-year history of looking ahead.
-Its very inception as a “bathing beauty review” was an act of rebellion at a time when women weren’t allowed to wear swimsuits in public.
-In 1945, we started awarding scholarships to the winner instead of prize money, making Miss America one of the first organizations in the United States to offer college scholarships to women.
-In the 80s, we officially made advocacy for important social causes a pillar of the program, helping to raise awareness and millions of dollars for countless issues.
+The competition’s inception as a “bathing beauty review” was an act of rebellion during a time when women weren’t permitted to wear swimsuits in public.
+In 1945, the organization started awarding scholarships to the winner instead of prize money, making Miss America one of the first organizations in the United States to offer college scholarships to women.
+In the 80s, Miss America Organization officially made community service a pillar of the program, helping to raise awareness, and millions of dollars, for worthy causes.

-Today, we’ve expanded our programs for women to include professional development, career advancement, and mentorship.
-We continue to build on the legacy started a century ago, helping to educate and prepare thousands of women in our country to pursue their goals.
+With the advent of the new Miss America ownership, we’re expanding our programs for women to include professional partnerships with notable philanthropic partners, career advancement, and Little Sister mentorship.
+We will continue to build on the brand legacy started a century ago, helping to educate and prepare thousands of women in our country to pursue their goals.

 Preparing for the stage…

 So much happens behind the scenes.
-Candidates engage in an exciting range of leadership activities that include executive and communications workshops, branding and media coaching.
-These women join an incredible network of former winners who are leaders and mentors in every field—from government to medicine, business to the military, journalism and education to the arts.
+Delegates engage in an exciting range of activities that include local and state appearances, riding inparades, fundraising for various charities, representing their respective communities and supporting their passions.
+These women join an incredible sisterhood of former winners who are movers and mentors in every field.
 It’s an exciting time.
-And the bonds created between candidates lead to lifelong friendships.
+And the sisterhood created between delegates lead to lifelong friendships.

 Confidence.
 Community.
 Choice.

-Join our member network to earn scholarships, meet friends and mentors, get access to professional development events, and compete in the Miss America program.
+Join our member network to earn scholarships, meet friends and mentors, get access to professional development events, and participate in the Miss America opportunity.